tldr-pages/tldr/pages/osx/lpstat.md

 > Display status information about the current classes, jobs, and printers.
 > More information: <https://ss64.com/osx/lpstat.html>.

-- Show a long listing of printers, classes, or jobs:
+- Show a long listing of printers, classes, and jobs:

 `lpstat -l`